x Lanik Septic Service

 What does a septic distribution box do?

-A septic distribution box (D-box) splits wastewater leaving the tank into multiple drainfield lines, keeping the flow balanced.
-When it is distributed evenly, the drainfield absorbs effluent more uniformly and lasts longer.
+A septic distribution box (D-box) splits wastewater leaving the tank into multiple drainfield lines, maintaining balanced flow.
+When distributed evenly, the drainfield absorbs effluent more uniformly and lasts longer.

 What are the signs of a bad distribution box?